-During September 2015 Silvion Ltd were approached regarding the suitability of our Type CCS1 Ag/AgCl electrodes for use in a deep marine application.
+During September 2015, Silvion were approached regarding the suitability of our Type CCS1 Ag/AgCl electrodes for use in a deep marine application.
 We informed the potential client we had not pressure tested the CCS1 electrode and had no proof that the electrodes would withstand a pressure of 900bar.
 However, in an attempt to assist the client we offered to free issue CCS1 electrode samples for pressure test if the results of the test were shared with us.
-Our offer was accepted; the pressure test was recently undertaken; and the results kindly reported back to us as follows:
+Our offer was accepted.
+The pressure test was recently undertaken, and the results were kindly reported back to us as follows: